 \section{Acknowledgements}

 I thank Yuan-Ming Lu for helpful discussions during and after a previous project.
-The key step of this work was obtained by the author during PiTP 2018 ``From Qubits to Spacetime" at IAS, especially the lecture by Atish Dabholkar, ``Exact Quantum Entropy of Black Holes" leads the author daydreaming to a related problem.
+The key step of this work was obtained by the author during PiTP 2018 ``From Qubits to Spacetime" at IAS; the lecture by Atish Dabholkar, ``Exact Quantum Entropy of Black Holes," led the author to think about a related problem.
 I thank Yanjun He for a discussion on fusion probabilities.
-After the first version of this work is posted, the author is benefited from discussions and feedbacks from Sebas Eliens, Tarun Grover, Jeongwan Haah, Timothy Hsieh, Taylor Hughes, Ling-Yan Hung, Liang Kong, Chong Wang, Xueda Wen, Dominic Williamson and Beni Yoshida.
+I have benefited from discussion with and feedback from Sebas Eli\"ens, Tarun Grover, Jeongwan Haah, Timothy Hsieh, Taylor Hughes, Ling-Yan Hung, Liang Kong, Chong Wang, Xueda Wen, Dominic Williamson, and Beni Yoshida.
 I thank Kohtaro Kato for explaining to me the ``merging technique" during a conference at KITP 2017.
-A special gratefulness to Isaac Kim for recommending two entropic constraints at the beginning of the collaboration of \cite{2019arXiv190609376S}; these two entropic constraints turn out to be the foundation of a more complete framework.
+I give special acknowledgment to Isaac~H.~Kim for recommending two entropic constraints at the beginning of the collaboration on Ref.~\cite{2019arXiv190609376S}; these two entropic constraints turned out to be the foundation of a more complete framework.
 This work is supported by the National Science Foundation under Grant No. NSF DMR-1653769.